dmstr/yii2-parallax/README.md

-Yii2 Parallax Asset
+Yii2 Parallax
 ===================
-A vanilla javascript library to create AWESOME parallax effects.
+An extention to create AWESOME parallax effects.

 Installation
 ------------